 And so I was polite, but firm and the procedure began.
 I was taken to the ward and I

 politely asked to be told my brilliant consultant I was leaving on Saturday because being in a hospital room isn’t an entirely painless experience for me.
 After spending so much time ‘incarcerated’, after my transplant and when I was eventually well again, I had this seemingly limitless freedom.
 I wasn’t on a hospital schedule.
-I could sleep uninterrupted, I could go out any time I wanted, I could take long baths and spend time in nature.
-So when that freedom is taken away and there’s no other choice except to be an inpatient, it feels like the walls are closing in on me and I have to get out of there as soon as I can.
+I could sleep uninterrupted, I could stay out all night dancing, and go out any time I wanted.
+I could take long baths and spend time in nature.
+So when that freedom is taken away and there’s no other choice except to be an inpatient, it feels like the walls are closing in and I have to get out of there as fast as I can.